latazzajones/Intro-to-Programming-Using-Ruby/README.md

 # Intro to Programming Course Outline
-*We'll be using Chris Pines Book.
+*We'll be using Chris Pine's Book.
 Learn to Program https://pine.fm/LearnToProgram*

 ## Class 1
-Intro to Programming
+###Intro to Programming
 	* You probably wont break anything
 	* command line and install
 	* creating an rb file and running script